 Build Special Dwellings-If you want to avoid killing the ladybug Asian beetles, then you can actually just set up little special places for the beetles to spend the winter.
 That way, the benign ones will still roam through your garden, but they will have someplace to go in the winter that’s not your house.
 You can usually buy these from a professional, and they will give a safe place for the beetles away from the elements without moving into your home.

 Lethal Traps-It’s also possible to get traps that use special pheromones to bring beetles in, and this is where they will fall into the water where they drown.
 If you have beetles that are more destructive and want to just get rid of them permanently, this can be an effective solution.

 - Mums-Another old trick for getting rid of these beetles is to plant something called a mum.
 These are special flowers that ladybugs and Asian beetles stay away from.
 For whatever reason, they are repelled by these flowers, so if you plant them in and right around your home, the beetles will naturally stay away from them.

 If you’re looking for solutions that don’t involve using harsh chemicals, there are a number of strong options.
-A few of these include:
+A few of these natural ways include:

-Other options include avoiding bright colors that attract the beetles and instead use dark colors in your home or simply seal the entrances to your home.
+Other options include avoiding bright colors that attract the beetles and instead of using dark colors in your home or simply sealing the entrances to your home.
 If you seal up possible holes and leaks around your windows and doors, then the beetles won’t be able to get into your home in the first place.